xockcin/bitgame-redux/NOTES.md

 - Split the Counter component and state slice into pieces: byte, register, buttons, reg buttons, etc.
 - Create a system for controlling the state of the game in order to implement the tutorial content.
 - Implement a system for earning and spending tokens, and for grabbing and using special tokens.

+### 6/12/21

+I still need to split the counter component.
+I think it only needs to be in two parts: the bytes and the buttons.
+The tricky thing is that they are related to one another.
+But let's think about it.
+The bytes component only needs to know the current number, register and goal.
+It doesn't need to know anything about the buttons.
+The buttons need to be about to change the number or save to the register, but they don't need to know what the number, register or goal are.

+So how should I go about this?
+First of all, I think I should reorganize the file structure so that the components are all in one folder and the slices are in another folder.
+The reason I want to do this is that not all slices will go with a component.
+Putting components and slices together in "feature" folders seems like it ties state to components in a way that goes against the freedom that Redux is supposed to grant you.

+Let me take stock.

+My components right now are:
+- Tokens, which just shows the number of tokens - not really developed yet.
+- Display, which shows the origin, goal and steps and also contains the level-select dropdown menu.
+- Retro, which just shows the current number in four different forms.
+- Counter, which does everything else.

+I also have three different slices, one each for Display, Counter and Tokens.
+There is no Retro slice.

+I am going to try reorganizing the file structure so that all the components are in one folder and all the slices are in another folder.